svangordon/atlas-v2/_episodes/02-atlas-statistics.md

 {:. .source .language-javascript}

 #### Country Geometries
-We can also perform regions over predefined geometries, like country boundaries.
+We can also perform reductions over predefined geometries, like country boundaries.
 One collection of country boundaries that is available in Earth Engine is the US DoS's Large-Scale International Boundary collection.
 We can import it as a feature collection:
 ~~~
 var countryBoundaries = ee.FeatureCollection('USDOS/LSIB/2013')
 ~~~